fedulovivan/interstellar/valves-manipulator/README.md

 ## Description

 ESP8266-based box for remote manipulating of Gidrolock water valves.<br/>
-Later was added wired water lakage sensor (branded as Equation and sold by Leroymerlin)
+Later was added wired water lakage sensor (branded as Equation and sold by Leroymerlin) and connection to water meters

 ## Flashing